Before you begin #

 We will guide you in building from scratch a management application based on initially simple functional requirements that we will use as a specification for modeling.
 Later we will add more complex requirements and show how modeling supports evolutionary maintenance of the application.

 The course consists of the following lessons:

-- Overview introduces the fundamentals of Livebase: the Cloudlet, the model, and the generated application.
+- Overview introduces the fundamentals of Livebase: the Cloudlet, the model.

 - Example scenario describes the requirements of the system we will implement in the course.